How to Remove Shower Mould from Silicone, Grout & Tiles: A Brisbane Guide

 4. Keep an Eye on Silicone Condition

 Check your silicone sealant regularly for early signs of mould — small pink or grey spots are the first stage.
 Treating mould when it first appears is far easier than dealing with established black mould months later.
-A quick application of Exit Mould at the first sign will stop it before it spreads.
+A quick application of mould remover at the first sign will stop it before it spreads.

 If you maintain a regular cleaning routine, shower mould becomes a manageable issue rather than a recurring problem.